-I personally have known more guys that wear shorts over their tights (which they typically wear in the winter anyway so the shorts give them an extra layer), but it’s up to you.
+I personally have known more guys who wear shorts over their tights (which they typically wear in the winter anyway, so the shorts give them an extra layer), but it’s up to you.
 If you do wear shorts, you’ll be more comfortable if you wear shorts without a liner (or cut out an existing liner).

 But wear whatever you feel most comfortable in.
-You can even wear a longer shirt if you’d like to wear tights without shorts but still feel a little weird.
+You can even wear a longer, tunic-length shirt if you’d like to wear tights without shorts but still feel a little weird.

 Tips for Women